 However, something as simple as a hearing aid or hearing amplifier could greatly influence healthy brain function.

-Over 6 years, cognitive abilities (like memory and concentration) of people with hearing loss declined 30 – 40% faster than in people with normal hearing.
+Over 6 years, cognitive abilities (such as memory and concentration) in people with hearing loss declined 30-40% faster than in those with normal hearing.

 Hearing loss is also linked to increased stress, depression, bad moods, and increased hospitalization and fall risks.